My Books

 The Wishing Tree

-This is my first Pocket Novel for The People’s Friend.
-It was released on 31st August, 2023.
+This was my first Pocket Novel for The People’s Friend.
+It was released on 24th August 2023.

 Jake has rebuilt his life after losing his wife and toddler in an accident five years ago.
 Emma’s fiancé called off their wedding eight months ago, after announcing he didn’t want children.
 When Emma opens a nursery next door to Jake and fills it with children, he is grumpy—but she is determined not to let him put her off.